fury-gl/fury/docs/source/posts/2023/2023-07-24-week-8-joaodellagli.rst

 So how did it go?
 -----------------

-Well, the implemented manager class is named ``EffectManager()`` and to initialize it you only need to pass the onscreen manager:
+Well, the implemented manager class is named ``EffectManager()`` and to initialize it you only need to pass the onscreen manager.
+The onscreen manager is the standard FURY window manager you would use in a normal FURY-based program:

 .. code-block:: python

+   # Onscreen manager setup
+   from fury import window

+   scene = window.Scene()

+   onscreen_manager = window.ShowManager(scene, "demo", (width, height))

    effects = EffectManager(onscreen_manager)